bites-development/laravel-vector-indexer/PUBLISHING_GUIDE.md

 - Need different queue settings
 - Want to customize auto-indexing behavior

-### 🗄️ You SHOULD Publish Migrations If:
+### 🗄️ You Should RARELY Publish Migrations

+⚠️ **Migrations auto-load from the package** - publishing is not needed!

+Only publish migrations if you need to:
-- Need to add custom columns to vector tables
+- Add custom columns to vector tables
-- Want to modify indexes
+- Modify indexes for your specific use case
-- Need to adjust table names
+- Adjust table names (not recommended)
-- Want to add custom constraints
+- Add custom constraints

+**Warning:** Published migrations require manual maintenance when the package updates.

 ## Configuration Options